 Under the Corporate Governance Guidelines, a non-management director shall not be nominated for election to the Board after attaining the age of 75, unless nominated by the Board for special circumstances.
-The foregoing shall not apply to current non-management directors who, as of October 19, 2023, had accumulated more than ten years of service on the Board; such individuals shall not be nominated for election to the Board after attaining the age of 72, unless nominated by the Board for special circumstances.
-Director nominees Culver, Payne and Stanek are subject to this age-72 restriction.
+The foregoing does not apply to non-management directors as of October 19, 2023 who had accumulated more than ten years of service on the Board; such individuals shall not be nominated for election to the Board after attaining the age of 72, unless nominated by the Board for special circumstances.
+The only director nominees subject to this age-72 restriction are Directors Payne and Stanek.

-The Board does not believe it is appropriate or necessary to limit the number of terms a director may serve.
+Beyond the limitations noted above, the Board does not believe it is appropriate or necessary to limit the number of terms a director may serve.
 The Board values the participation and insight of directors who have developed an increased understanding of the Company and the specific issues it faces doing business in a complex, regulated industry, as well as those directors who bring fresh and varied perspectives, resulting in a Board with a balanced tenure.